maximcus/SimpleWPFReporting/README.md

 `object dataContext` is the data context of your report.

 `Thickness margin` is the margin applied to every report page.
 Both of the methods have overloads without the margin argument.
-They use `Thickness(25)` as the default margin.
+They use `Thickness(25)` as a default margin.

 `ReportOrientation orientation` is the orientation (`Portrait` or `Landscape`) of your report.